mdelapenya/lpn/README.md

-  checkContainer Checks if there is a container created by lpn (Liferay Portal Nightly) checkImage     Checks if the proper Liferay Portal nightly image has been pulled by lpn (Liferay Portal Nightly) help           Help about any command pull           Pulls a Liferay Portal nightly Docker image rm             Removes the Liferay Portal nightly instance run            Runs a Liferay Portal nightly instance
+  checkContainer Checks if there is a container created by lpn (Liferay Portal Nightly) checkImage     Checks if the proper Liferay Portal nightly image has been pulled by lpn (Liferay Portal Nightly) help           Help about any command log            Displays logs for the Liferay Portal nightly instance pull           Pulls a Liferay Portal nightly Docker image rm             Removes the Liferay Portal nightly instance run            Runs a Liferay Portal nightly instance